About the Program

 M. S. in Physics (Online Catalog)

 A Master of Science degree requires 24 hours of suitable course work and 6 hours of thesis (Phys 697); at least 12 hours of the graduate course work must consist of courses in physics at the 600 level or above.
+Students must recruit a professor to serve as research advisor for their thesis research.

 M. A. in Physics (Online Catalog)